MiyooCFW/kernel/Documentation/media/uapi/rc/lirc-dev-intro.rst

 Introduction
 ************

-The LIRC device interface is a bi-directional interface for transporting raw IR data between userspace and kernelspace.
+LIRC stands for Linux Infrared Remote Control.
+The LIRC device interface is a bi-directional interface for transporting raw IR and decoded scancodes data between userspace and kernelspace.
 Fundamentally, it is just a chardev (/dev/lircX, for X = 0, 1, 2, ...), with a number of standard struct file_operations defined on it.
-With respect to transporting raw IR data to and fro, the essential fops are read, write and ioctl.
+With respect to transporting raw IR and decoded scancodes to and fro, the essential fops are read, write and ioctl.

+It is also possible to attach a BPF program to a LIRC device for decoding raw IR into scancodes.

 Example dmesg output upon a driver registering w/LIRC:

 .. code-block:: none

     $ dmesg |grep lirc_dev
-    lirc_dev: IR Remote Control driver registered, major 248 rc rc0: lirc_dev: driver ir-lirc-codec (mceusb) registered at minor = 0
+    rc rc0: lirc_dev: driver mceusb registered at minor = 0, raw IR receiver, raw IR transmitter

 What you should see for a chardev: